United States Government Publishing Office: Headquarters and unique architecture

+Superintendent of Documents and information dissemination

 The Superintendent of Documents (SuDocs) is in charge of the dissemination of information at the GPO.
 This is accomplished through the Federal Depository Library Program (FDLP), the Cataloging and Indexing Program and the Publication Sales Program, as well as operation of the Federal Citizen Information Center in Pueblo, Colorado.
 Adelaide Hasse was the founder of the Superintendent of Documents classification system.

+Environmentally conscious initiatives

 The GPO first used 100 percent recycled paper for the Congressional Record and Federal Register from 1991 to 1997, under Public Printers Robert Houk and Michael DiMario.
 The GPO resumed using recycled paper in 2009.

+Official histories

+The GPO has release several books over years that recount its history.
+One of the first books was released in 1881.

+The another book was first release in 1961 on the centennial of the office's creation describing its first hundred years of existence.
+The book was reprinted in 2010.

 In March 2011, the GPO issued a new illustrated official history covering the agency's 150 years of "Keeping America Informed".
+A revised version was release five years later in 2016.

+A picture book was released in 2017.

+Name change and shift to digital publishing

 With demand for print publications falling and a move underway to digital document production and preservation, the name of the GPO was officially changed to "Government Publishing Office" in a provision of an omnibus government funding bill passed by Congress in December 2014.
 Following signature of this legislation by President Barack Obama, the name change took place on December 17, 2014.

-Public Printers of the United States
+GPO directors of the United States

-By law, the Public Printer heads the GPO.
+Until 2014, the Public Printer headed the GPO.
 The position of Public Printer traces its roots back to Benjamin Franklin and the period before the American Revolution, when he served as "publick printer", whose job was to produce official government documents for Pennsylvania and other colonies.
 When the agency was renamed in December 2014 the title "Public Printer" was also changed to "Director".
 Davita Vance-Cooks was therefore the first "Director" of the GPO.